CNN Is Being Sued For $250 Million By The Family Of Nick Sandmann

-In January, Nick Sandmann of Covington Catholic High School appeared in a viral video at a rally in Washington DC.
+In January, Nick Sandmann of Covington Catholic High School, appeared in a viral video at a rally in Washington, D.C.
 The video showed the student standing and smiling while a Native American man named Nathan Phillips played the drums.
-Sandmann is seen wearing a ‘Make America Great Again’ red hat and had been in Washington for the March for Life rally in opposition of abortion.
-Meanwhile, Philips had been there for the Indigenous Peoples’ March which occurs on the same day.
+Sandmann is seen wearing a red “Make America Great Again” hat and had been in Washington for the March for Life rally in opposition of abortion.

+Meanwhile, Philips had been there for the Indigenous Peoples’ March, which occurred on the same day.
 The video quickly spread through social media and many called out the teen for mocking Phillips and being disrespectful.
 False reports ran rampant and Sandmann was demonized by the media, according to Fox News.

 Nevertheless, it quickly became clear that the video was misleading and many had been too quick to come to their own conclusions regarding what happened.
-Investigators for Covington Catholic High School later determined that Sandmann nor the students he was with initiated any sort of confrontation with Philips.
+Investigators for Covington Catholic High School later determined that neither Sandmann, nor the students he was with initiated any sort of confrontation with Phillips.

 The Sandmann family is now suing CNN for $250 million for their attacks on his character, according to their lawyer, Lin Wood.
 Wood hopes that by going after CNN, it will encourage other publications to fact check and utilize journalistic integrity.
 He also believes that the teen was targeted by the media largely in part for his support of Donald Trump.